FRRouting/frr/doc/user/bgp.rst

    Similar to `summary-only`, but will only suppress more specific routes that are matched by the selected route-map.

-.. clicmd:: no aggregate-address X:X::X:X/M

-   This command removes an aggregate address.

-   This configuration example setup the aggregate-address under ipv6 address-family.
+   This configuration example sets up an ``aggregate-address`` under the ipv6 address-family.

    .. code-block:: frr